wanjee/ShuweeAdminBundle/doc/usage.md

       -  { name: shuwee.admin, alias: post }
 ```

-**Note:** there is no ordering functionnality so the order in which you define your Admin services will be used to define the order of elements in menu and on dashboard.
+**Note:** there is no ordering functionality yet so currently the order in which your services are defined is the display order (in menu and dashboard).